 Reasonable care of college furniture and student rooms is expected of every student.
 Upon moving into a room, students must complete the electronic Room Condition Report (RCR) form which they can find at www.smith.edu/sao/reslife/rcr.php.
 This form must be completed within 72 hours of moving into the room.
 Failure to complete the form will result in the forfeiture of the student's right to appeal billing charges relating to room condition.

-Student room furniture supplied by the college consists of a bed and mattress, bureau, desk, desk chair, mirror and phone for each person and a bookcase and a recycling container for each room.
+Student room furniture supplied by the college consists of a bed and mattress, bureau, desk, desk chair, and mirror for each person and a bookcase and a recycling container for each room.
+The following houses also have a pedestal file cabinet: Cushing, Cutter, Ziskind, Talbot, Wilson, Hopkins, Wesley, Tenney, Comstock, Wilder, Parson, Parsons Annex, Sessions Annex, King and Scales, Park, Park Annex, Emerson, and Morrow.
 Under no circumstances should any student’s room furniture be removed from a room without authorization.
 No furniture should be left in corridors, as this presents a safety hazard to house occupants and staff.
 All student guests must comply with residential policies.
 Any student whose room is missing furniture at the end of the academic year, or when the student otherwise moves out of the room, will be subject to billing for the missing item(s).

 Students may not paint any part of their rooms.
 Nothing may be driven into or attached to the walls or woodwork, including nails, tacks, screws, pins or adhesives of any type.
 Picture molding must be used for hanging posters, pictures, banners and bulletin boards.
 Nothing may be hung from sprinkler pipes, ceiling drapery tracks or traverse and curtain rods.
 Flammable materials (e.g., candles, halogen floor lamps, etc.) and certain appliances are not permitted in student rooms.
 Please refer to the section titled